3 Reasons You Need to Think Beyond Anti-Theft Devices for Retail Security

 Comprehensive Retail Security: Beyond Anti-Theft Devices

-So, what can you do in response to the ever more complex loss prevention landscape?
+So, what can you do in response to the ever more complex retail loss prevention landscape?

 As e-commerce giant Shopify notes, a good first step is with your people.
 Training for both managers and staff on how to spot and reduce theft, fraud, and errors will help them be your first line of defense.
 One of the most simple and effective ways to deter shop lifting is to greet every visitor in person.
 It’s a true win-win.
 It makes real customers feel welcome while strongly discouraging anyone contemplating theft.

 The culture you build also matters for preventing internal loss: you can nurture and model integrity and pride in the workplace.
-When you are clear about your security policies, everyone knows what’s expected of them.
+When you are clear about your security policies, and both employees and vendors know that retail anti-theft door security systems are in place, it reinforces a culture of prevention.

 There are also a range of retail security solutions to consider to help you address the core dilemma of anti-theft security: maintaining an open environment with customers able to see and handle items while minimizing loss.
 You can lock items up, but that may reduce sales.
 You can also increase the number of staff on the floor to deter theft, but that might affect profitability.
 The right technology can help you solve this puzzle.